Hojicha Pudding at Home

 - Heat the mixture over medium heat, while stirring occasionally.

 - As soon as the mixture starts to thicken, lower the heat to medium low.
 Then stir continuously while making sure to scrape the bottom.

-- Remove from heat just before the mixture reaches your desired firmness, as the pudding will thicken as it cools.
+- Remove from heat just before the mixture reaches your desired firmness, as the pudding will continue to thicken as it cools.

-- Refrigerate your hojicha pudding, and serve chilled or at room temperature.
+- Serve your hojicha pudding chilled or at room temperature.